bbauska/LFS171x/README.md

 ## <a id="ch3"></a>Chapter 3: Hyperledger: Distributed Ledger Frameworks and Domain Specific Blockchains
 In this chapter, we will briefly explore the frameworks developed under the Hyperledger umbrella (as of November 2020), highlighting their key features and use cases.
 We will dive deeper in discussing use cases in the last chapter of this course.

-### Learning Objectives
+### <a id="ch3a"></a>Learning Objectives
 By the end of this chapter, you should be able to:
   * List the components of Hyperledger frameworks.
-*   Get a high-level understanding of the Hyperledger frameworks and domain-specific blockchain technologies: Hyperledger Besu, Hyperledger Burrow, Hyperledger Fabric, Hyperledger Grid, Hyperledger Indy, Hyperledger Iroha, and Hyperledger Sawtooth.
+  * Get a high-level understanding of the Hyperledger frameworks and domain-specific blockchain technologies:
+	- Hyperledger Besu,
+	- Hyperledger Burrow,
+	- Hyperledger Fabric,
+	- Hyperledger Grid,
+	- Hyperledger Indy,
+	- Hyperledger Iroha, and
+	- Hyperledger Sawtooth.

 ### Components of Hyperledger Frameworks
 Hyperledger business blockchain frameworks are used to build enterprise blockchains for a consortium of organizations.
 They are different than public ledgers like the Bitcoin blockchain and Ethereum.
 Hyperledger frameworks include:

   * An append-only distributed ledger
   * A consensus algorithm for agreeing to changes in the ledger
   * Privacy of transactions through permissioned access
   * Smart contracts to process transaction requests.

 <p align="center" width="100%">
   <img width="50%" src="https://user-images.githubusercontent.com/41387907/138575454-df0b58de-1185-4558-b507-3a861a8bd63b.png"